-I’m a leftie, but all my life I’ve used right-handed mouse in my left hand.
+I’m a leftie, but all my life I’ve used right-handed mice in my left hand.
 I needed to replace my old Microsoft Optical Mouse, and found the DeathAdder Left-Handed Edition.
 It’s the perfect size and shape for me, but they did the weird thing of switching the left- and right-click buttons.

-It’s easy enough in most any operating system to swap the buttons in the settings.
+It’s easy enough in most any operating system to swap the buttons in settings.
 However — at least with Windows — the buttons are only changed locally.
 So when connecting to other hosts via Remote Desktop the buttons revert to their hardware configuration.
 That’s a no-go for me, but I liked the mouse so much that I decided to mod the hardware instead.

 Fortunately, it’s very easy to reconfigure the buttons in the DeathAdder.
 The buttons are on a separate circuit board from the sensor and control circuitry.
 The boards are connected by a ribbon cable, and it’s just a matter of swapping two conductors on that cable.

 I don’t make use of companies’ customer support too often, because I prefer to solve most problems myself.
 Plus, I’m more often than not completely disappointed by support interactions.

 Razer’s support committed one of the cardinal sins as far as I’m concerned: They didn’t actually read my original email, and replied with a cookie-cutter solution (which didn’t solve anything).

 Another pet peeve of mine is that they wouldn’t address the issue on Twitter, and instead directed me to their web-based support form on their site.
 I’m grateful that they responded quickly on Twitter, but the useless support response took over 24 hours.